Gluten free chocolate cake made with coconut flour and brown rice flour. Naturally sweetened for a low glycemic, sugar-free, healthy cake!

 I know.
 You’re rolling your eyes and looking at me like, “Julia, that cake is raw.”
 And it’s not.
 I promise, it’s not!
 It’s just stupid moist and delicious.
 And pudding-y!

 This recipe includes coconut flour and brown rice flour, which results in a dense, rich cake.
-If you prefer fluffier cakes and feel like experimenting, you can use 4 eggs instead of 2 and cut back on the almond milk.
+If you prefer fluffier cakes and feel like experimenting, you can use 4 eggs instead of 2 and cut back on the coconut milk.
 The nature of the coconut flour beast is it requires more eggs than regular flour in order to get it to a fluffy consistency.

 This is your get-out-of-scrambled-eggs-free pass.
 Seriously.
 Eat it for breakfast.